18 min read

-What is a Customer Success strategy?
-A Customer Success strategy is implemented by a Customer Success team to ensure your customers have what they need to achieve their goals through every step of the buyer's journey.
+What is a customer success strategy?
+A customer success strategy is a plan meant to ensure your customers have what they need to achieve their goals and desired outcomes in every step of the buyer's journey.

-A customer-centric business makes the client the center of its ideas, philosophy or operations.
-The main reason these companies exist is for their customers, and they do everything they can to keep them happy.
+A customer-centric business makes the client the center of its ideas, philosophy, or operations.
+The main reason these companies exist is for their customers and keeping them happy is top priority.

 Customer satisfaction is part of customer experience, which is how your clients perceive their interactions with you and how happy they are with your product.

 The goal of customer success, the business practice of making certain that your customers achieve the outcomes they want while they're using your product, is to ensure they're as successful as possible.

 However, customer satisfaction is not the same as customer success because even if your clients are happy with your product, they might not be truly successful using it.

 One of the main drivers in the rise of customer success is the increase of subscription-based software-as-a-service business models over large one-time products.
 SaaS companies need to ensure users are successful with their products to justify their monthly renewal fees, otherwise those customers will cancel or churn.

 However, customer success is important to every organization, not only SaaS companies, as it positively affects the business since happy and successful users are loyal and repeat customers, and they'll likely refer your company to others.

 Done effectively, it can decrease churn, foster add-on sales, and increase revenue—all important business goals.